sbalmt/xcheme/documents/operators.md

 token<100> T_X as 'x' then * else 'y';
 ```

-> Accept any character after `'x'`, otherwise it can only accept `'y'` during the expression evaluation.
+> After an occurrence of `'x'`, any character is accepted, otherwise, only an occurrence of `'y'` will be accepted during the expression evaluation.

 ## Logical operators